Culinary traditions in Moldova reflect the various ethnic and linguistic identities with influences from Romania, Russia, Ukraine and Turkey.

-Having never tried Uzbek cuisine before I did a bit of research and found out the national dish is pilaf.
-When I ordered it here it looked wonderful visually, on a beautiful blue ceramic plate with the yellow pilaf decorated with pomegranate seeds, but it tasted really horrible and I didn’t finish it (D).
+Having never tried Uzbek cuisine before I did a bit of research and found out the national dish is plov, which we know as pilau.
+When I ordered it here it looked wonderful visually, on a beautiful blue ceramic plate with the yellow pilau decorated with pomegranate seeds, but it tasted really horrible and I didn’t finish it (D).

 However, the 2009 Cab Sauv Rezervia from Chateau Vartely was for me the best bottle of wine I had here (A) although the quality can be variable as I discovered when I ordered it again (C-).
 Think it must have been corked the second time but we didn’t notice till we got nearer the bottom of the bottle.

 To finish a shot of Kvint, Moldova’s best selling cognac from the breakaway region of Transnistria, which was okay (B).

 Saslcioara (Intermediate B), Strada A. Puşkin 39, www.salcioara.md